 Note : Most of the Houses built on 50×80 sites have either One single independent duplex house or an Apartment complex for independent sale purposes.
-It’s a real rarity to find a multi-tenanted building purely built to generate rental income.
+Finding a multi-tenanted building purely built to generate rental income is a real rarity.

 Things to consider before Approaching an Architect for planning:

-There are many factors that need to be considered before approaching Residential House designs us like the plot dimension, the budget for construction, no of car parks, garden areas, no of floors, and much more depending on the client to client requirements.
+Many factors need to be considered before approaching Residential House designs us like the plot dimension, the budget for construction, no of car parks, garden areas, no of floors, and much more, depending on the client-to-client requirements.